Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 Thanks so much to both the TNM & Revision teams, and everyone in the community!
-This wouldn't be possible without you guys!
+This wouldn't be possible without everyone!

 ***